Rithick0907/cgpa-calculator/README.md

 # CGPA Calculator

 CGPA Calculator is a web application used to calculate GPA and CGPA for M.Sc.
 Integrated(5 yrs) Students in College Of Engineering, Guindy.
 Tech Stack: React JS, Redux.
+Visit this application at [https://rithick0907.github.io/cgpa-calculator/](https://rithick0907.github.io/cgpa-calculator/)

 ## Setup and run the app
 1. Either Fork or Clone this project and open the folder in CLI.